kfehlhauer/blg/content/about/index.md

 - Working with the c-suite executives to fund projects that reduce complexity and increase efficiencies.
 - Providing mentorship and guidance to managers and leading engineers to foster professional growth and development.
 - Remaining active in development activities.
+- Expanding capabilities of the team such as introducing the Rust language.
 _____